 While walking in this area, The Rambler has frequently found himself contemplating its history, particularly the changes in the landscape wrought by those who walked the paths and tracks before him.

-The following short summary of the history of farming and associated settlement around Cold Ashby synthesises what little knowledge he has.
-A list of sources which have most recently been consulted follows.
+(A list of sources which have most recently been consulted follows.
 It is probably not complete as information and knowledge has been gathered over many years.
 If you believe you should be included, let me know and I will gladly acknowledge you.
-Equally, If you feel you can add further information or wish to contribute to the History Page in any way do, please, contact me.
+Equally, If you feel you can add further information or wish to contribute to this site’s History Pages in any way do, please, contact me).

-According to the scoping exercise conducted by Entec for the proposed Winwick Wind farm, archaeological evidence in the Cold Ashby/Winwick area suggests that, in common with other areas in the East Midlands, clearance of forests and farming began during the Neolithic period (c.4000- 2000 BCE), although earlier (Mesolithic) flints have been found on Honey Hill.
+According to the scoping exercise conducted by Entec for the Winwick Wind farm, archaeological evidence in the Cold Ashby/Elkington/Winwick area suggests that, in common with other areas in the East Midlands, clearance of forests and organised farming began during the Neolithic period (c.4000- 2000 BCE).

-Crop marks and a trapezoidal enclosure and flints discovered in the parish also suggest occupation and community activity during the Bronze Age.
+Crop marks and a trapezoidal enclosure discovered in these parishes also suggest occupation and community activity during the Bronze Age.
 Evidence of Bronze Age culture (pottery and axes) suggests that this culture appeared in Britain sometime between 2475–2315 BCE.

-The place name suffix ‘-by’ is usually associated with Danish settlements but there is also archaeological evidence, in the form of house platforms at the abandoned settlement South of Cold Ashby church and in the field between Church Lane and the West Haddon Road, for Saxon-style buildings - an archaeological survey, resulting from a planning application for development in this area, has recently (2015) taken place.
+Cold Ashby’s place name suffix ‘-by’ is usually associated with Danish settlements though there is also archaeological evidence, in the form of house platforms at the abandoned settlement South of Cold Ashby church and in the field between Church Lane and the West Haddon Road, for Saxon-style buildings - an archaeological survey, resulting from a planning application for development in this area, has recently (2015) taken place.

 It appears that from circa 12th century to the reign of Henry VIII a parallel system to the manorial was practised by the Cistercians of Pipewell Abbey who farmed Cold Ashby Grange.
 After Henry VIII’s Dissolution of the Monasteries, lands in Cold Ashby, which Domesday tells us were owned by the monks of Coventry and which later passed to Pipewell Abbey, were granted to various individual landlords, thus giving ‘private ownership’ the power to effect further enclosures, a process which continued through the eighteenth and nineteenth centuries and which so dramatically changed the character of Cold Ashby’s surrounding landscape and the lives of its people.

 Round and About Cold Ashby (Cold Ashby Village Appraisal Group, 1995)